 In December 2018, we entered into a convertible securities purchase agreement with qualified institutional buyers, including entities affiliated with our Chief Executive Officer and other holders of more than 5% of our common stock, for an aggregate principal amount of up to \$500.0 million.
+In

-In February, May, and August 2019 and September 2020, we issued an aggregate of \$393.8 million initial principal amount of convertible securities, (the "Convertible Securities") under the agreement.
-Until the first anniversary of the issue date, interest on the Convertible Securities accrued at a rate of 6.5% per annum and is compounded semi-annually in kind.
+February, March, May, and August 2019, we issued an aggregate of \$373.8 million initial principal amount of convertible securities, or the Convertible Securities, under the agreement.